5 min read

 Haywire in the Hashemite

-Mac arrived to a bottle of the sleaziest Jordanian bootleg spirits I had ever laid eyes on.
+Mac arrived to a bottle of the sleaziest Jordanian bootleg spirits I'd laid eyes on.

 I had spent the morning dramatically scouring Amman in the rain to locate a bottle shop, finally being led down a nefarious alley where my Oliver-twist-like chaperone knocked on a filthy, anonymous door to reveal a wonderland of illegal, liquid delights.